 About

-Andrew Power is Associate Professor of Human Geography.
-His research focuses on social care delivery, with a particular focus on the modes of support for disabled people, and the role of the voluntary sector and family care.
+Andrew Power is Professor of Human Geography with research interests in social care and disability.
+He has a particular focus on the forms of support for disabled people, across the community and in care settings.
+He also has an allied interest in the relational geographies of the voluntary sector and family care.

-He is currently Doctoral Programme Director and Chair of the Athena Swan Gender Equality team in the School of Geography and Environmental Science.
+He is currently Faculty Director of the Graduate School in the Faculty of Environmental and Life Sciences.

 Beyond the University he serves as a member of the Geographies of Health and Wellbeing Research Group (formerly chair 2016-2020), and is a Fellow of the Royal Geographical Society (with IBG).